Gigis123/Pertamina-Stock/README.md

 2. Navigate to the Inference Part similar to the picture below
 ![A Inference Picture](Inference.jpg)

-3. Change the code 'steps' in (forecast = arima.forecast(steps=X) and forecast_results = arima.get_forecast(steps=12)) depending on the forecasting duration (example in the code is 12)
+3. Change the code 'steps' in (forecast = arima.forecast(steps=12) and forecast_results = arima.get_forecast(steps=12)) depending on the forecasting duration (example in the code is 12)

-4. You can also change the code (forecast['2024-09-20':]) and input your own date if you want to predict a specific date
+4. You can also change the code (forecast['2024-09-20':]) and input your own date if you want to predict a specific date (example in the code is 2024-09-20)

 5. Restart and run the code again